 Diagnosis - The features that distinguish gluteus maximus pain are: (1) It hurts while raising or lowering yourself, even into a squatting position; (2) The pain doesn't depend on whether you actually put pressure on the coccyx by sitting - it goes away while you are sitting, instead of getting worse.
 If you have gluteus maximus pain, a manual practitioner who examines you will find muscle spasm, joint stiffness and tenderness at the lumbo-sacral joint on the same side as the pain.
 If the practitioner puts pressure on the point where the gluteus maximus is attached to the side of coccyx, this will reproduce the patient's pain.

 One muscle which is often thought to be the cause of pain when sitting is the piriformis.
 You have two piriformis muscles, running horizontally from the lower spine to the top of each thighbone (femur).
 The piriformis runs over the sciatic nerve, and piriformis syndrome is thought to develop when the muscle becomes tight or spasms and places pressure on the sciatic nerve.
 This can cause pain in the lower back and/or pain that radiates to the buttocks and down the leg.
 Pain is often made worse by sitting.

 According to one doctor, "Piriformis syndrome can cause pain in the low back, groin, perineum, buttock, hip and other areas, and can also cause dyspareunia (painful intercourse) and pain in the rectum during defecation.
 Piriformis problems are very diverse and very common, and fortunately respond very well to treatment in massage therapy".
 There is more information on piriformis syndrome on the Spine-Health web site.

-Trying to stretch the piriformis muscle has been suggested as a way of diagnosing the problem - if it hurts to stretch it, you may have piriformis syndrome.
+Diagnosis - Trying to stretch the piriformis muscle has been suggested as a way of diagnosing the problem - if it hurts to stretch it, you may have piriformis syndrome.
 The instructions for stretching it are: Lie flat on your face on a bed.
 Bend your legs 90 degrees at the knee, lifting your feet in the air.
 Let the feet spread apart from each other, keeping the knees together and bent at 90 degrees.